starslab/1oom-roland/README.md

 # 1oom-roland
 Roland MT-32 music packs for 1oom!

 These are 1oom compatible PBX files that replace the mostly-awful MIDI music with the original less-awful MT-32 musics as rendered by MUNT in Super-CM-32L mode.
+There are currently some limitations that limit this experience, see details below.
+I'm hoping 1oom will be patched in future to enable these packs to work fully.

 Learn more about 1oom, an open-source Master of Orion engine re-implementation, here:
 * https://gitlab.com/Tapani_/1oom